Po (river): Po Valley

-The vast valley around the Po is called the Po Basin or Po Valley (Italian Pianura Padana or Val Padana); the main industrial area and the largest agricultural area in the country - accounting for 35% of Italian agricultural production.
+The vast valley around the Po is called the Po Basin or Po Valley (Italian Pianura Padana or Val Padana); the main industrial area and the largest agricultural area in the country, accounting for 35% of Italian agricultural production.
 In 2002, more than 16 million people lived in the area, at the time nearly one-third of the population of Italy.

 The two main economic uses of the valley are for industry and for agriculture.
 The industrial centres, such as Turin and Milan, are located on higher terrain, away from the river.
-They rely for power on the numerous hydroelectric stations in or on the flanks of the Alps, and on the coal/oil power stations which use the water of the Po basin as coolant.
+They rely for power on the numerous hydroelectric stations in or on the flanks of the Alps, and on the coal and oil power stations which use the water of the Po basin as coolant.
 Drainage from the north is mediated through several large, scenic lakes, commonly referred to as the Italian Lakes, and shared with Switzerland.
 The streams are now controlled by so many dams as to slow the river's sedimentation rate, causing geologic problems.
 The expansive, moist and fertile flood plain is reserved mainly for agriculture and is subject to flash floods, even though the overall quantity of water is lower than in the past and lower than demand.
-The main products of the farms around the river are cereals including – unusually for Europe – rice, which requires heavy irrigation.
+The main products of the farms around the river are cereals, including – unusually for Europe – rice, which requires heavy irrigation.
 The latter method is the chief consumer of surface water, while industrial and human consumption use underground water.